Changggg/ecopad_documentation/configure/README.md

  After this open your browser and type 0.0.0.0/ecopad_portal.You should see the system running.

- If you are facing some problems [click here](https://github.com/ou-ecolab/ecopad_documentation/tree/master/system_control) for some assistance.
+ If you are still facing problems [click here](https://github.com/ou-ecolab/ecopad_documentation/tree/master/system_control) for  assistance.